discordlinux/rules/README.md

 #### #2 -No NSFW or illegal content
 - Includes porn, gore, pirated software, talking about illegal activites, etc.

-#### #3 - No spamming or irrelevant messages{semi} English only
+#### #3 - No spamming or irrelevant messages; English only

 - Sending an unreasonable amount of messages in a short time or messages that are unrelated/unwanted is considered spam.
-- Posting large blocks of text may also be considered spam{semi} please use the sudo pastebin command, hastebin, or paste.rs.
+- Posting large blocks of text may also be considered spam; please use the sudo pastebin command, hastebin, or paste.rs.
 - Abusing bots is considered spam.
-- This is an English only server{semi} refrain from chatting in other languages.
+- This is an English only server; refrain from chatting in other languages.

 #### #4 - Use the channels as intended